c9s/AssetKit/README.md

 you know, Rails is too slow, the same strategy might not be suitable in PHP applications.**

-AssetToolkit is designed for PHP's performance, all configuration files are compiled into PHP source code, this makes AssetToolkit loads these asset configuration files quickly.
+AssetToolkit is designed for PHP's performance, all configuration files are compiled into PHP source code, this makes AssetToolkit loads these asset configuration files very quickly.

-AssetToolkit is a powerful asset manager, provides a simple command-line interface and a simple PHP library, there are many built-in filters and compressors in it.
+AssetToolkit is a powerful asset manager, provides a simple command-line interface and a simple PHP library with simple API, there are many built-in filters and compressors in it.

 [![Build Status](https://travis-ci.org/c9s/php-AssetToolkit.png?branch=master)](https://travis-ci.org/c9s/php-AssetToolkit)